What should I choose for 'Internet to Share'?

 - Selecting 'Automatic' is a PRO/MAX feature, which causes Connectify Hotspot to change the Internet source to the best one available automatically.
 This means that Connectify Hotspot will, for example, switch from an Ethernet connection to Wi-Fi if a cable becomes unplugged and then back to Ethernet when the cord is plugged in again.

-If nothing is listed besides 'No Internet sharing' and 'Automatic' and you are sure that something should be listed there, another program may be interfering with Connectify Hotspot (or its drivers), preventing it from discovering available sources.
+If nothing is listed beside 'No Internet sharing' and 'Automatic' and you are sure that something should be listed there, another program may be interfering with Connectify Hotspot (or its drivers), preventing it from discovering available sources.
 Programs that affect the way your computer interacts with networks might be causing it.
-These programs include firewall and security suites, and often the only way to figure out which is causing the problem is to investigate each one.
+These programs include firewalls and security suites, and often the only way to figure out which is causing the problem is to investigate each one.
 Try disabling and/or uninstalling programs that fit this description.

 If you determine that a particular program is preventing your connections from being listed, please let us know so that we can create a workaround or otherwise resolve the issue.